Chris-McGonigle/emmas-beauty-parlour/testing/TESTING.md

 The following document outlines all testing carried out on the client website, Emma's Beauty Parlour.

-During the initial construction process, the dev Tools functionality of Firefox was used to test CSS code intially, where it was then tweaked to the desired outcome.
+During the initial construction process, the Dev Tools functionality of Firefox was used to test CSS code initially, where it was then tweaked to the desired outcome.

 ## Automated Testing